Our online booking system will be up & running in a few days. In the meantime, tell us about your event and we'll get back to you in 1 business day!

 We will get back to you within one business day :)

 Who are we?
 Speakizi is the ultimate tool for HR personnel.
-We’re here to make office event planning easy – because we believe that you should enjoy the planning as well as the event.
+We’re here to make office event planning in NY easy – because we believe that you should enjoy the planning as well as the event.

 Look around – you’ll find everything you need right here!
 We do the legwork for you.
 Discover, book, and pay speakers all in one go.
 Plus, all our speakers come straight to your office!